Will LamBoot replace GRUB on my current Ubuntu install?

 Is it shim-review approved?

-Not yet. v1.0 target.
+Not yet.
+Path D — Microsoft shim-review submission — is the v1.0 trust-baseline expansion.
 Today, LamBoot ships with self-signed db certs that users enroll via MOK (standard Linux practice) or via pre-populated OVMF VARS (Proxmox Config 4).
 When shim-review approves us, no user action is required — existing distro shim will chain-trust.

 What’s this “trust-evidence log” I keep hearing about?